vkvvishwakarma/appium-webdriverio-cucumber/README.md

 npm install
 ```
 ##### to run the app test
-1. you will have to start the android studio to run the virtual device on plateform 13
+1. you will have to start the android studio to run the virtual device on platform 13
 2. put name of the device is "Pixel 6 Pro"
 3. click on play button to run the device
 4. once device starts goto the terminal